 Knead a Massage?
 The last few articles I have written been about self-care in the COVID era and using percussion massage guns for tension and pain relief.
 However, there is much more to a massage than just percussion/tapotement.
 We have the big five strokes in Swedish massage: effleurage, petrissage, friction, tapotement, vibration.
 Today, we are going to look at a massage tool that uses petrissage.
 There are the tremendous benefits of petrissage, or kneading.
-NAIPO recently sent me a sample of their NAIPO Back Massager, the oPillow, to try out.
-Here are my thoughts about NAIPO’s latest self-care massage tool.
+NAIPO recently sent me a sample of a Back Massager, to try out.
+Here are my thoughts about this self-care massage tool.

 First, as massage therapist, I think it is essential that we first talk about petrissage and kneading.

 The ever-popular tool that everyone has been talking about for the last couple years- the percussion massage gun, uses tapotement.
 Tapotement is the striking/hitting of the body and muscle tissues.
 Other massage tools, often cheap ones, use superficial vibration.
 Rarely do you have a massage tool that uses petrissage, and that is what I was excited about with the back massager.

 The origin of the word “petrissage” is the French word “petrir” which can be translated to kneading, or working the pastry dough.
 In petrissage, both hands are used, working alternately together as one.
 It may be hand over hand, one hand towards the other, or one hand moving away from the other, but it is always a kind of one-two rhythmic movement.
 This tool captures this mis movement.